renovatebot/renovate/docs/usage/configuration-options.md

 #### combination

-This option allows the possibility to combine the values of multiple lines inside a file.
+You may use this option to combine the values of multiple lines inside a file.
-While using multiple lines is also possible using both other `matchStringStrategy` values, the `combination` approach is less susceptible to white space or line breaks stopping a match.
+You can combine multiple lines with `matchStringStrategy` values, but the `combination` approach is less susceptible to white space or line breaks stopping a match.

-`combination` will only match at most one dependency per file, so if you want to update multiple dependencies using `combination` you have to define multiple custom managers.
+`combination` can only match _one_ dependency per file.
+To update multiple dependencies with `combination` you must define multiple custom managers.

 Matched group values will be merged to form a single dependency.